Position

 • Prepare ingredients and food items according to recipes and kitchen standards.

-• Cook food in a timely manner, ensuring quality and consistency.
+• Cook food items in a timely manner, ensuring consistency in taste and quality.

-• Maintain a clean and organized workspace, adhering to health and safety regulations.
+• Maintain a clean and organized workspace, including kitchen tools and equipment.

-• Assist in food preparation, cooking, and plating dishes.
+• Assist in food preparation, cooking, and plating to ensure timely service.

 Qualifications